 In today’s episode, we dive deep into the science of positive thinking, the science of gratitude and abundance, and the one belief Dr. Huberman believes everyone could benefit from.
 I’m so excited for you to listen to this, so let’s get started!

 Andrew Huberman is a neuroscientist at Stanford University.
 He also runs the Huberman Lab, which studies brain states such as fear, courage, anxiety, and calm.
 They also work on discovering how we can better move in and out of these states through visual cues, breathwork, movement, and supplementation.

 In his career, Andrew has made many important contributions to the fields of brain development, brain plasticity, neural regeneration, and repair.
 He’s received numerous awards and recognitions for his research and publications, including the McKnight Foundation Neuroscience Scholar Award, the Biomedical Scholar Award from the Pew Charitable Trusts, and the Cogan Award for Research in Vision and Ophthalmology.

-In addition to being a tenured professor of neurobiology and ophthalmology at Stanford University, Dr. Andrew is a brilliant neuroscientist and teacher — he excellently explains complicated concepts in a way that everyday people can understand them and use neuroscience to improve their lives!
+In addition to being a tenured professor, Dr. Andrew is also a brilliant neuroscientist and teacher — he excellently explains complicated concepts in a way that everyday people can understand and helps us use neuroscience to improve our lives!